clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 ## Promises

-Promises is a yet another take on asynchronously realized values.
+Promises are yet another take on asynchronously realized values.
 They are similar to futures in certain ways:

  * Can be dereferenced with a timeout